petrklas/previo_test_project/README.md

 Your task is to write the code in OOP PHP that read the file and it's content, transform the JSON in new structure and store transformed JSON into the file called "/tmp/reservations_transformed.json"

-The output format should be as follow:
+The output format should be as follows:

 ```json
 [